Add or manage a Nodinite Log Database

-These administration pages are usually being used when you move a database from one SQL Server Instance to another or when you remove (Delete) a database.
+The administration pages in the Web Client are typically used when you move a database from one SQL Server Instance to another or when you remove (Delete) a database.

-This configuration reflects Nodinite knowledge on the whereabouts of the physical log databases.
+The configuration gives Nodinite knowledge on the whereabouts of the physical Log Databases.

-Tip: Move old databases to your SQL Hotel where disc might be cheaper Tip: Move old databases to better utilize hardware resources Tip: Empty databases can safely be removed
+Tip: Move old databases to your SQL Hotel where disk might be cheaper Tip: Move old databases to better utilize hardware resources Tip: Empty databases can safely be removed

-If you create the databases ahead you must set the active intervals with Start Date and End Date.
+If you create the Log Databases manually, you must set the active intervals (Start Date and End Date).

-The available fields exists for a Log Database:
+The following fields exist for a Log Database:

 - Start Date